dlintec/k-meteor-dev/README.md

 -[Docker for Windows Installer](https://download.docker.com/win/stable/InstallDocker.msi)
 The new version of docker (Native windows virtualization for Hyper-V) works on windows 10 Professional.

 If you have an older version of windows you can still run it under VirtualBox with <a href="https://docs.docker.com/toolbox/toolbox_install_windows/" target="_blank">Docker Toolbox for Windows</a> but the development folder for your applications will only work  inside the virtual machine and will not be accesible from your windows host.
+You can use docker commands to copy and access your application source files inside the k-meteor-dev-local volume.

 b) Create a folder for your application code.